-Traditional Carriage Driving is the governing body in the United Kingdom for 'Attelage de Tradition' the premier carriage driving competiton format that is run under the rules of the AIAT (Association Internationale d’Attelage de Tradition).
-It is a competition designed to promote the use of original traditional carriages built before 1945 and encourage best
+AIAT GB is the governing body in the United Kingdom for the premier carriage driving competiton format that is run under the rules of the AIAT (Association Internationale d’Attelage de Tradition).
+It is a competition designed to promote the use of original traditional carriages built before 1945 and encourage best practice carriage driving.

 1. Presentaton, where turnouts are judged three times by AIAT Approved judges who look and score for overall impression, the condition of the horse, the carriage, the harness and the passengers.